-Haydyn is the City of Adelaide 2021 Australian Citizen of the Year Award Recipient.
+Haydyn is the City of Adelaide 2021 Australia Day Citizen of the Year Award Recipient.
 He was recognised for his dedication, commitment and contribution to the community and business in the field of Aboriginal Cultural Sensitivity and Respect Training.

 Iteka Ukarla Sanderson-Bromley is 21 & lives in Adelaide.
 Her language groups are Adnyamathanha (Flinders Ranges), Narungga (Yorke Peninsula) & Yarluyandi (Simpson Desert).

-Iteka’s ‘Yura mityi’ (Aboriginal/birth order name) is Warrikanha meaning 2nd born.
+Iteka’s ‘Yura mityi’ (Aboriginal/birth order name) is Warrikanha meaning 2nd born daughter.
 Iteka Ukarla makes regular trips home to ‘country’ & shares her culture through art, as well as by guiding cultural tours in Adelaide as part of her family’s business.

 Iteka is a member of Aboriginal dance groups, ‘Of Desert & Sea’, Tjarutja Dance Theatre & Tal-Kin-Jeri.
 Iteka completed Year 12 in 2018 & has now completed a Bachelor of Arts, Major Anthropology & Minor Sociology at the University of Adelaide 2023.

 She regularly delivers Bookabee Tours to a diverse range of tour guests and especially enjoys working with our international guests.
 She is extremely approachable and shares her knowledge of native plants and the Aboriginal Cultures Museum with enthusiasm and pride.